 Hyperpersonalisation

-Beyond Personalisation: Engineering Relevance in Complex Digital Environments
+Beyond Personalisation: Engineering Relevance in Complex Digital Environments.

 For more than a decade, personalisation has been presented as the future of digital experience.
 The promise was compelling: deliver the right message to the right person at the right time.
 In practice, many organisations found that the effort required to sustain personalisation often outweighed the value it delivered.